looker-open-source/henry/readme.md

 ## Installation

-Henry is published on [PyPI](https://pypi.org/project/henry/) and can be installed using pip:
+Henry requires python3.7+.
+It is published on [PyPI](https://pypi.org/project/henry/) and can be installed using pip:

     $ pip install henry